-- 1. Directors, the secretary and vice secretary of the Board and senior managers are obliged to know, comply with and ensure compliance with these Regulations.
-For such purpose the secretary of the Board will provide all of them with a copy thereof. - 2.
+- 1. Directors, the Secretary and Deputy Secretary of the Board and senior managers are obliged to know, comply with and ensure compliance with these Regulations.
+For such purpose the Secretary of the Board will provide all of them with a copy thereof. - 2.
 The Board of Directors shall take the necessary measures to have these Regulations suitably circulated among the shareholders and investors in general.

-In particular, the Board will report to the Securities Market National Commission on these Regulations and have them published on the Company's website.
+In particular, the Board will report to the National Securities Market Commission on these Regulations and have them published on the Company's website.
 Once such notice has been issued, they will be registered at the Mercantile Registry.